Ryouh/Feats-Revisited/Feats.md

 ### Dual Wielder

-You master fighting with two weapons.
+You're an expert in fighting with two weapons.

 * You gain a +1 bonus to AC while you are wielding a separate melee weapon in each hand.
 * You can use two-weapon fighting even when the one-handed melee weapons you are wielding aren't light.
-* You can draw or stow two one-handed weapons when you would normally be able to draw or stow only one.
+* When you use your reaction to make an opportunity attack, you can now additionally attack with your off-hand weapon.

 ```
 ```